pstetz/Pitch-Perfect/README.md

 - Takes a fft and determines the note (look at partials to determine the instrument)

-- Plots the note on sheet music
+- Plots the note on sheet music.
+There's an easy way and a hard way to do this.
+The hard way is to essentially create my own software that will plot the sheet music onto a staff.
+The "easy" way is to have python save the results into a music xml that can be read by Muse Score 2 (online for free).
+I'm going with the easy way although it's not that easy if you take a look at how music xml are written.

 # Advanced ideas: